IGS/rnaseq-docker/README.md

-# Grotto Transcriptomics Pipeline Takehome Notes
+# Transcriptomics Pipeline README

-This document expands on the Grotto workshop notes, and walks you through how to use Grotto on your personal computer.
+This document aims to help you download Grotto and the RNASeq pipeline, and walks you through how to use Grotto on your personal computer.

 Keep in mind that this interface has only recently been developed and is still under active development.
 If you have any questions, comments, or suggestions feel free to send an e-mail to Shaun Adkins (sadkins@som.umaryland.edu)